 Cecil Ernest Curtis was mentioned in despatches on the 10th July 1919.
 He was finally released from military service on the 1st August 1920.

 On return to the UK Cecil became the manager of the Old Star in Collingham and was one of the founding members of Collingham Royal British Legion.

-He died in 1939 and is buried in Collingham.
+He died on the 27th February 1939 and is buried in Collingham.

 1911 Census.
 The National Archives.
 Class RG14 Piece 06336